MileHacker Logo

 • Do not photograph military installations, government buildings, or police personnel.

-• Some cultural sites or cultural institutions could have particular regulations about photography or may ask a nominal charge for cameras.
+• Some cultural sites or museums may have specific rules about photography or may ask a nominal charge for cameras.
 Inquire before taking photos.

 • Ignoring warnings may lead to serious issues.